JayHoltslander/Sketch-Social-Media-Templates/readme.md

 ![ScreenShot](preview1.jpg)

 Artboards pre-sized as templates for various social media profiles and feed graphics, ready for use in Sketch for your graphic designing pleasure.
+Includes safe viewable areas for images that display differently on different devices.

+**NEW:** Google My Business [Post](https://smallbusiness.googleblog.com/2017/06/make-your-business-stand-out-on-google.html) Images

 ![ScreenShot](preview.gif)